NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] FuelType choices are "natural gas", "propane", "fuel oil", "coal", "wood", and "wood pellets".
   .. [#] FixedCharge defaults to $12/month for natural gas and $0/month for other fuels.
   .. [#] MarginalRate units are $/therm for natural gas, $/gallon for propane and fuel oil, and $/kBtu for other fuels.
-  .. [#] If MarginalRate not provided, defaults to state, regional, or national average based on 2022 EIA SEDS data that can be found at ``ReportUtilityBills/resources/simple_rates/pr_all_update.csv``.

-         \- **coal**: based on 2007 EIA SEDS data.
-For 2008 forward, EIA assumes there is zero residential sector coal consumption in the United States, and SEDS does not estimate a price.
+  .. [#] If MarginalRate not provided, defaults to state, regional, or national average based on 2022 EIA SEDS data that can be found at ``ReportUtilityBills/resources/simple_rates/pr_all_update.csv`` (except for coal, which is based on 2007 EIA SEDS data as EIA assumes there is zero residential sector coal consumption in the United States for 2008 forward and  does not estimate a price).

 PV Compensation
 ~~~~~~~~~~~~~~~